In Memory of… Erin “Bug” Flatley, 1978 – 2002

 Sepsis Alliance will recognize two nurses working in pediatrics and sepsis.
 The awards will be given to nurses who honor the spirit of Erin Kay Flatley, who died unnecessarily of sepsis following a routine surgery.

 The recognition will be given each year to two licensed nurses from the U.S. and Canada who demonstrate excellence in their work and a commitment for improving outcomes among pediatric patients.
-Each honoree will receive a $2,500 award and be personally invited to the 2016 Sepsis Heroes event in New York City on September 15.
+Each honoree will receive a $2,500 award and be personally invited to the Sepsis Heroes event in New York City.

 About the Erin Kay Flatley Spirit Award